Inside the VAMPA Vampire and Paranormal Museum: Vampire Myths and the Real Dracula

 The Medieval Vampire- Fear That Walked Among the Living

-As the centuries passed, the ancient whispers of the undead drifted westward, finding new life in the dark forests and quiet villages of medieval Europe.
-The world had changed, castles rose, faith guided kingdoms, and the Church shaped belief, but one fear still lingered: that death was not always the end.
+Over the centuries, the whispers of the undead drifted westward.
+They found new homes in dark forests and quiet villages of medieval Europe.
+The world had changed.
+Castles rose, faith guided kingdoms, and the Church shaped beliefs.
+Yet, one fear persisted: that death might not be the end.

-Villagers would awaken to find strange marks on the necks of animals, or loved ones who had died suddenly, their bodies oddly lifelike, cheeks flushed, lips red as if filled with fresh blood.
-To those who saw, there was only one explanation: the dead had returned.Romania
+Villagers woke up to strange marks on animals’ necks or on loved ones who had died suddenly.
+Their bodies looked very lifelike, with flushed cheeks and lips as red as if filled with fresh blood.
+Those who saw believed only one thing: the dead had come back.

 Gravediggers and priests learned to watch for signs.
-If a corpse did not decay, if blood pooled near the mouth, or if fingernails seemed to grow, it was a sign of the vampire’s curse.
+If a corpse did not decay, if blood pooled near the mouth, or if fingernails grew, it was a sign of a vampire’s curse.
 Some bodies were dug up and staked through the heart with sharpened wood or iron to prevent them from rising again.
-Others were burned, and their ashes scattered at crossroads so the soul could not find its way home.
+Others were burned, and their ashes scattered at crossroads to keep the soul from finding its way home.
+There are stories of entire families haunted by a restless spirit from one of their own.

 vampire